 Whether you use ThingWorx in your manufacturing plants or smart products, it is essential to think about each instance’s unique activities.
 Determining these activities helps you decide when to upgrade and how to test a specific instance.

-It would be best if you also determine what activities should be completed while ThingWorx is unavailable.
-For example, if ThingWorx runs your factory’s machines, you need to determine if the downtime is acceptable or if there needs to be a manual intervention.
+It would be best if you also determined what activities need to be done while ThingWorx is unavailable.
+For example, suppose ThingWorx runs your factory’s machines.
+In that case, you need to determine if the downtime is acceptable or if there needs to be a manual intervention.
 Also, be mindful of:

 There are several more factors to consider when planning your upgrade.